Bug Bounty Program

 Overview

-Cloudsmith will engage with security researchers when vulnerabilities are reported to us as described here.
-We will validate, respond, and fix vulnerabilities to support our commitment to security and privacy.
-We won’t take legal action against, suspend, or terminate access to the Service of those who responsibly discover and report security vulnerabilities.
+Cloudsmith will engage with security researchers when vulnerabilities are reported to us, as described here.
+We will validate, respond to, and fix vulnerabilities to support our commitment to security and privacy.
+We won't take legal action against, suspend, or terminate access to the Service of those who responsibly discover and report security vulnerabilities.
 Cloudsmith reserves all of its legal rights in the event of any noncompliance.

-We are pleased to offer thanks and/or a bounty reward for vulnerability information that helps us protect our customers as thanks to the security researchers who choose to participate in our bug bounty program.
+We are pleased to offer thanks or a bounty reward for vulnerability information that helps us protect our customers.
+Thanks to the security researchers who chose to participate in our bug bounty program.
 This will range from the public thanks to a variable monetary amount or loot (depending on our budget and the impact).

 Rules & Process

-If you identify a verified security vulnerability in compliance with this Security Disclosure Policy (i.e. Bug Bounty Program), you can submit this to our bug bounty program with the following process:
+Suppose you identify a verified security vulnerability in compliance with this Security Disclosure Policy (i.e., Bug Bounty Program).
+In that case, you can submit this to our bug bounty program with the following process:

-3. You can report the exploit to us with the relevant information (see below).
+- You can report the exploit to us using the relevant information (see below).

-4. We will acknowledge receipt of the disclosure, triage impact, and then schedule a review.
+- We will acknowledge receipt of the disclosure and triage impact and then schedule a review.

-6. It may take up to one month to triage, depending on how busy the team is (we're not huge!)
+- It may take up to one month to triage, depending on how busy the team is.

-7. Timeframes are typically hours for critical/high, days for medium, and (up to) weeks for low.
+- Timeframes are typically hours for critical/high, days for medium and (up to) weeks for low.

 Unauthorised Cross-Account Access